-While coaching at IWU Hiemenz earned his MS of Science in Health, Physical Education, and Recreation at Illinois State University.
+While coaching at IWU Hiemenz earned his MS in Health, Physical Education, and Recreation at Illinois State University.
 He started his coaching career at Ithaca College in 1999 as an assistant offensive line coach.
 He graduated from Ithaca in December of 1998 with a BS in Physical Education and was a three-year letter winner on the Ithaca football team and starting fullback on the 1998 squad.

 Hiemenz is an active member of the American Football Coaches Association and the Wisconsin Football Coaches Association.
 He lives in Menomonee Falls, Wisconsin with his wife Kim and daughter Ava.